jvermeir/netlify/README.md

 ### Branch Deploys

-By default Netlify will only deploy changes made to the main branch.
+By default, Netlify will only deploy changes made to the main branch.
 It's easy to add other branches, though.
 Branch deploys are useful to share changes with others before making them public.
 One usecase would be to deploy to a staging environment to allow others to test changes.
 Suppose our workflow looks like this:
 - create some feature branches of main to implement a number of changes.